Bojan0/Steam-Trade-Node-Bot/README.md

 20. Run the Run Bot.bat to run the bot

+If you want to Try the Developer Options Out open the Developer options Readme in Developer Options Folder

 HAVE ANY PROBLEMS POST YOUR PROBLEM HERE ON THE GITHUB REPO OR USE OUR STEAM GROUP steamcommunity.com/groups/MarketWH